sollapse/ardour_midi_utils/README.md

 Multiple selections are allowed for tracks with the same bank.

-Feedback is set if main feedback track is tagged with [PLAY].
+Feedback is active if track is tagged with [PLAY].

 MPK2 SysEx information obtained from [Nick Smith](https://github.com/nsmith-/mpk2/)